Camp Lejeune is a Marine base located in Jacksonville, North Carolina. Between January 1, 1953,…

 A whistleblower lawsuit brought by the federal government against Minnesota-based 3M alleged that the company knowingly supplied defective Combat Arms Earplugs to the U.S. military.
 The company is accused of violating the “False Claims Act” by selling the defective products, falsifying test results and not disclosing the design defect.
-The company’s negligent actions exposed thousands of U.S. servicemembers to military hearing loss over 12 years.
+The company’s negligent actions exposed thousands of U.S. service members to military hearing loss over a 12-year period.
 Veterans with hearing problems who served in any branch of the military between 2003 and 2015 may be able to file a 3M earplug lawsuit.
 If you are a veteran or know a veteran with a hearing problem, contact The Carlson Law Firm.
 We have a qualified 3M Earplug lawsuit attorney ready to help you file your claim.

 The Carlson Law Firm stands with the men and women who wear a uniform and their families alike.
 Our attorneys are ready to begin investigating your case.
 We will help you understand your rights and determine what your next steps should be.
 We will fight tirelessly on your behalf to get you the compensation you deserve.

-For more than 40 years, our firm has stood with military service men and woman through some of the toughest moments in their lives.
-As a veteran owned and operated firm, we have several JAG attorneys on our staff.
-Further, we are located next to one of the largest military bases in the world.
+For more than 40 years, our firm has stood with military servicemen and women through some of the toughest moments in their lives.
+As a veteran-owned and operated firm, we have several former JAG attorneys on our staff.
+Further, we are located next to Fort Hood, Texas one of the largest military bases in the world.
 Our qualified 3M earplug lawsuit attorneys have extensive experience in pursuing negligence claims on behalf of military members.

-Between 2003 and 2015, 3M supplied the U.S. military with defective earplugs.
+In 2003, Aearo Technologies secured a contract with the military as the sole provider of the dual-ended combat earplugs.
+3M purchased Aero in 2008.
+Between 2003 and 2015, 3M/Aearo supplied the U.S. military with defective earplugs.
 An investigation by the U.S. Department of Justice found that the Dual-Ended Combat Earplugs supplied by 3M were too short for proper insertion into the ears.
-This design defect put users at risk of permanent hearing loss, impairment and tinnitus.
+This design defect puts users at risk of permanent hearing loss, impairment and tinnitus.

 What does the 3M earplug lawsuit allege?